trabetti/envoy-hystrix-dashboard-demo/README.md

 `docker rm $(docker ps -a -q)`

 ## Modifying java file
-If making any changes in the java file, oyu can test it locally:
+If making any changes in the java file, it can be tested locally:

 ### compile java:
 `javac JavaWebServer.java`